 - Last but not least, laying hard-shelled eggs

 Unlike mammals, they do not feed their young with milk, and they do not have the specific feature to do that, which is the mammary glands.

 This class is also classified into two groups, namely Archaeornithes and Neornithes.
 Archaeornithes is the category for extinct birds.
 This classification of birds is those that have teeth and a lizard-like tail.
 Some examples of this are Archaeopteryx and Archaeornis.

 Neornithes, on the other hand, is the class where birds that have no teeth and short tails fall in regardless of them being extant or extinct.
-Some examples are the more familiar birds like ducks, kingfishers, penguins, etc.
+Some examples of Neornithes are the familiar birds like ducks, kingfishers, penguins, etc.

 Although they are warm-blooded vertebrates like mammals are, they are more related to reptiles rather than mammals.
 Birds are more closely related to dinosaurs because they branched out from millions of years ago.
 Dinosaurs are the very first group of reptiles to have inhabited the Earth.
 And so, on a linear scale, birds would appear closer to the reptilian side.

-So, are chickens mammals?
-Now the issue has been clarified, and the answer is no, they are not mammals.
+So, to clarify, chickens are not mammals; they belong to the animal class Aves.
 They are birds and are under the animal class Aves.
 Reading and finding out about chickens and their class is not just about gaining knowledge for flock owners.
 It is also establishing a firmer relationship with their flock.

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
 He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.